 There’s also a fear of what you’re returning to in the office, with 84% of UK workers reporting feeling stressed when they return to work, says Wrike.
 Reduce stress by setting an Out of Office message that helps to manage expectations.
 Whilst you might be returning to the office on a set date, the chances are it’ll take a couple of days to catch up.
 So let people know that they may not receive an immediate response.

 Of those who do take a holiday, many employees say they’re planning to work while on holiday.
 According to the same report, some 40% of men and 30% of women plan to work while away.

 Help people know what you expect of them.
 For example, employers can’t email employees outside of work hours in France.
 Your policy may state that there’s no expectation to check emails while on annual leave.
 However, some people may find it more stressful not knowing what’s going on, so an outright email ban could be counter-productive.
 In this case, you could encourage employees to check emails and to use the delay send feature within outlook – this enables you to set a date when the return email sends.
 It means employees have read the email but are not asking for more communication until they return.

 Start a conversation with your employees about holidays.
 Are they avoiding taking them because of stress?
-Ask them what you as an employer can do to help minimise the stress.
-For example, can you have a meeting before they go away and help prioritise workload?
+Ask them what you, as an employer, can do to help minimise the stress.
+For example, can you have a meeting before they go away and help prioritise the workload?
 A FREE ClearTalents profile brokers conversations between employers and employees about reasonable adjustments, mental health and more.